elipinska/freeagent-api-demo/README.md

 In order to be able to authenticate with the FreeAgent API, you'll need an app registered on the FreeAgent Developer Dashboard and a sandbox FreeAgent account.
 Instructions on how to set these up can be found at https://dev.freeagent.com/docs/quick_start.

-After you've registered on the Developer Dashboard, you'll be given a client id and secret which this demo app will expect to be able to retrieve from your environment variables.
+After you've registered a new app on the Developer Dashboard, you'll be given a client id and secret which this demo app will expect to be able to retrieve from your environment variables.
 To export them, run:

 ```
 export FA_API_CLIENT_ID="YOUR_CLIENT_ID"
 export FA_API_CLIENT_SECRET="YOUR_CLIENT_SECRET"
 ```

-Finally, you'll need a redirect URL which FreeAgent will use to send you back to the demo app:
+Finally, you'll need a redirect URL which FreeAgent will use to send you back to the demo app after you've approved access to your sandbox account:

 ```
 export FA_API_REDIRECT_URL="http://localhost:<PORT_NUMBER>/auth/freeagent/callback"
 ```

+The same URL should also be added to the app you've created on the Developer Dashboard under `OAuth redirect URIs`.

 Alternatively, you can edit these configs directly in `config/environments/development.rb`